tooda02/castle-cron/design.md

 1. Connects to Zookeeper and creates a `/servers/servername` znode.
 2. Starts a goroutine that reads the children of `/servers` and reports on all running servers.
 In addition, it sets a watch and reports when a server enters or leaves the cluster.
 3. Retrieves the Job stored in `/nextjobs` and sets a watch.
 4. If the job's scheduled time is in the future, it sets a timer expiring at that time.
-It then wait for either timer expiration or a watch event on the job in `/nextjobs`, returning to step 3 when either event occurs.
+It then waits for either timer expiration or a watch event on the job in `/nextjobs`, returning to step 3 when either event occurs.
 5. If the job is ready to run, but the server does not hold the lock, it requests the lock.
-6. When the lock is granted, retrieves `/nextjob` again, as it may have changed during the wait.
-If it is no longer ready to run, releases the lock and returns to  step 3.
+6. When the lock is granted, the server retrieves `/nextjob` again, as it may have changed during the wait.
+If it is no longer ready to run, the server releases the lock and returns to  step 3.
-7. If the job is ready to run and the server holds the lock, it starts the job in a goroutine, so it executes asynchronously.
+7. If the job is ready to run and the server holds the lock, it starts the job in a goroutine, so that it executes asynchronously.
 8. Determines the next job to schedule and updates `/nextjob`
 9. Releases the lock and return to step 3.

 When there are multiple servers, they will all retrieve the same `/nextjob` and request the lock at the same time.
 However, only one will successfully obtain the lock.
 That server starts the job, updates `/nextjob`, and releases the lock.
-The other servers will fetch the new `/nextjob` and set a fresh timer.
+The other servers fetch the new `/nextjob` and set a fresh timer.
 Meanwhile, the job executes in a goroutine on the original server.

 ### CLI Operation
 The CLI allows a user to add, update, or delete a job.
 Any of these operations could affect the schedule, so the CLI retrieves the current `/nextjob` and does the following:

-* If there is no /nextjob (data at the znone is empty), this must be a new system, so the newly added job becomes `/nextjob`.
+* If there is no /nextjob (data at the znode is empty), this must be a new system, so the newly added job becomes `/nextjob`.
 * If this is a delete operation to the current `/nextjob`, replace it with the next job to schedule.
 * If this is an update operation to the current `/nextjob`, or the updated job has an earlier start time than the current `/nextjob`, replace `/nextjob` with the newly added job.

 All servers have an active watch on `/nextjob`, so any change to it causes them to wake up and reset their schedule.

 ### The Job Struct
 **Job** is the struct that castle-cron uses to maintain job information.
-All jobs must have a unique name. castle-cron stores job information in znode /jobs/jobname and in addition stores a copy of the job next on the schedule in znode /nextjob.
+All jobs must have a unique name. castle-cron stores job information in znode `/jobs/jobname` and in addition stores a copy of the job next on the schedule in znode `/nextjob`.
 The Job struct contains the following:

 Field | Type | Significance
 ----- | ---- | ------------